abdullahkhalid00/icon-gpt/README.md

 ## Contribution

-Feel free to open up a pull request or an issue.
+Feel free to open up a pull request or create an issue.